joehunterdev/react-complete-guide/readme.md

 - React Code will be transformed and optimized under hood
 - index.js is first to run
-- typically 2 react packages (dom /)
+- typically 2 react packages: react & react Dom (dom /)
 - we import react dom and create root tag jsx <App /> which reads from index.html
 - if its inner js files you can ommit the .js on import
 - Component is a custom html element